 What to Expect

-Manhattan Prep offers comprehensive self-study, live online and in-person LSAT courses, plus section-specific courses in Logic Games, Logical Reasoning and Reading Comprehension.
-If your test date is rapidly approaching and you want to fit in some last-minute prep, the company also offers CrunchTime workshops for each of the three sections.
+Manhattan Prep offers comprehensive self-study, live online and in-person LSAT courses, plus section-specific workshops in Logic Games, Logical Reasoning and Reading Comprehension.
 You can choose to take any or all of them, so if there’s one area where you’re struggling, you can focus exclusively on that without paying for extra materials you don’t need.

 Manhattan Prep LSAT Details